osmanbahtiyar/THY_CASE/README.md

 Transportation management system built with Spring Boot backend and React frontend.

+For the <strong>Postman</strong> collection, you can use the postman collection file in the files folder and import it to your postman.

 ## 🏗️ Architecture

 This project follows **Hexagonal Architecture** principles with clear separation of concerns: